clarkfitzg/phd_research/milestones/proposals.md

 __Outcome__: _Precise definition of what a data description consists of for the purposes of my research._

+I'll specify the following aspects:

-- data sources I'll focus on: i.e. tables in files and databases
+- data sources to focus on: i.e. tables in files and databases
-- preprocessing steps I'll allow, ie. reorganization on disk to facilitate particular computations
+- preprocessing steps to allow, ie. reorganization on disk to facilitate particular computations
-- how they can be extended
+- how data description can be extended

 This will make the starting point of my research much more concrete.
 I currently have in mind the vague idea that relevant statistics related to